midhunkalarikkal/FullDomain/Notes/js.md

 ## `Primitive data` ##
 ======================
-Number
-String
-Boolean
+1. `Number` :
+The Number type in JavaScript is used to represent both integers and floating-point numbers. it can only store up to 64 bit.

+`Number 64 bit structure`
+Sign bit - ( 1 bit ) Determines the whether the number is positive or negative, 0 or 1.
+Exponent - ( 11 bits ) Scales the number by raising 2 to a power.
+Fraction - ( 52 bits ) Represents the significant digits ( precision ) of a number.

+2. `BigInt` :
+BigInt is a primitive data type introduced in ES2020 that allows you to work with integers of arbitrary length Does NOT have a fixed number of bits.
+Is arbitrary-precision, meaning it uses as many bits as needed to store the number.
+It’s like a huge array of bits under the hood — dynamic length.

+3. `String`
+It is a sequence of Unicode characters, enclosed in:
+Single quotes '...' or
+Double quotes "...", or
+Backticks `...` (for template literals)
+Strings are made up of UTF-16 code units.
+Each character is typically 16 bits (2 bytes).
+JavaScript strings are immutable — once created, they cannot be changed (modifying creates a new string).

+4. `Boolean`

-`Null` - A value that explicitly represents "nothing" or an empty value.
+5. `Null` - A value that explicitly represents "nothing" or an empty value.
 ```js
 let y = null; // y is explicitly set to "no value"
 ```

-`Undefined` - A variable or property that has been declared but not given a value yet
+6. `Undefined` - A variable or property that has been declared but not given a value yet
 ```js
 let x; // x is undefined
 ```
-`Symbol` -  unique and immutable data type that is often used as an identifier for object properties.
+7. `Symbol` -  It is used to create unique identifiers for object properties. introduced in ES6, To avoid property name collisions.
 ```js
 const sym2 = Symbol('example');  // Symbol with a description
 const sym3 = Symbol('example');  // Another Symbol with the same description